FortAwesome/wordpress-fontawesome/DEVELOPMENT.md

 So you won't have to rebuild images after a `clean`.
 But also, if what you're trying to do is remove those images, you'll need to use `docker image rm <image_id>`.

-After a `bin/clean`, you'll need to run a new environment again, such as `bin/dev latest` and also re-run setup, like `bin/setup -c fd9a98510f40`.
+After a `bin/clean`, you'll need to run a new environment again, such as `bin/dev` and also re-run setup, like `bin/setup`.

 # Inspecting and Re-setting Plugin States